example42/psick/docs/trusted_facts.md

 Extensions to a node certificate can de defined for each Puppet managed node in order to define informations that can't be changed unless the same node certificate is recreated.

-These settings are defined trusted facts, for this reason and are the most secure wa to set facts on a node which don't rely of some computation but just define some characteristics of the node itself (as its role, operational environment or other).
+These settings are defined trusted facts, for this reason and are the most secure way to set facts on a node which don't rely of some computation but just define some characteristics of the node itself (as its role, operational environment or other).

 **Before** the first execution of Puppet edit ```/etc/puppetlabs/puppet/csr_attributes.yaml``` with a content like: